deliverystack/wink/README.md

 wink is a constant work in progress as its author(s) learn about rust and discover(s) more Windows features and how to access them and add(s) support for more third-party Windows applications.

-wince is a bash shell script that you can use to build and run wink. \
+wince is a bash shell script that you can use to build and run wink binaries for both Windows and WSL.

 ```
 //TODO: address hard-coding in wince